Hybrid Billing Models: Taking the Best of Both Worlds

 That sounds like two huge problems you need to solve, doesn’t it?
 But, in fact, they are two facets of a single problem: how to come out on top in a fast-paced, customer-driven, hyper-competitive marketplace.
 And, this problem has a solution: hybrid billing.
 Lucky for you, BluSynergy has experience with this and we love to share what we know.

 Understanding Hybrid Billing

 Hybrid billing combines one-time sales and subscription models.
 In the B2B space, let’s look at software.
 Believe it or not, you can still buy Microsoft Office Classic as a stand-alone product for a fixed price.
 Or, you can subscribe to Microsoft Office using a subscription model billed per user, which comes with continuous cloud-based updates.
-You can also subscribe to Office and p
+You can also subscribe to Office and personalize their experience.

 In the B2C space, let’s look at movies.
 Walmart uses a one-time sales model; you can go to Walmart and buy a DVD.
 Netflix uses a subscription model, where you pay a monthly fee for access to DVDs delivered by mail, online streaming movies, or both.
 Amazon offers a hybrid model; you subscribe to Amazon Prime, which gives you access to streaming movies, but you can also purchase DVDs or stream pay-per-view movies.